Minor girl raped by mother's colleagues during lockdown | Law-Order

 Minor girl raped by mother's colleagues during lockdown

-A 13-year-old was raped at her residence here by her mother's collegaues and a policeman among others during the March-April lockdown and the police has launched a manhunt to trace them, police said. ` At least seven persons were involved in this heinous act and the mother's collegues are absconding, Bhubaneswar deputy commissioner of police U S Dash said on Sunday.
+A 13-year-old was raped at her residence here by her mother's colleagues and a policeman among others during the March-April lockdown and the police have launched a manhunt for the accused, police said.
+At least seven persons were involved in this heinous act and the mother's colleagues are absconding, Bhubaneswar deputy commissioner of police U S Dash said on Sunday.

 The complaint on the sordid incident was filed by the girl's mother, who is an employee of a leading private TV channel here, at the Info-city police station here, he said adding the case was shifted to Mahila police station on August 30.
 Two of girl's tormentors were colleagues of her mother.
 They were emboldened by the woman's engagement in the office for long hours due to the lockdown, the complaint said.